ver0z/DETRAug/README.md

 ### Dataset preparation

 We used the same from [Detect waste](https://github.com/wimlds-trojmiasto/detect-waste) as they use the same ways from COCO dataset.
-All image data is on [Google Drive](https://drive.google.com/file/d/1--3KQlz7-qJVL8UucaqQ10jKiXEBUrix/view?usp=drive_link)
+All image data is condensed in one file on [Google Drive](https://drive.google.com/file/d/1--3KQlz7-qJVL8UucaqQ10jKiXEBUrix/view?usp=drive_link)

 Please download [COCO 2017 dataset](https://cocodataset.org/) and organize them as following: